SmashTaps/css-in-js-comparison/README.md

 In terms of total blocking time, the results show a clear difference between the three libraries.
 As the number of components increases, the total blocking time of Styled Components and Emotion increases at a slower pace compared to Antd cssInJS.
 For example, when the number of components is 200, the total blocking time of Styled Components is 350, Emotion is 450, while Antd cssInJS is 2450.
 This suggests that Styled Components and Emotion might be more suitable options for projects that require low total blocking time.

-It is worth noting that the total blocking time of Styled Components and Emotion also increases with increasing component numbers, but not as dramatically as Antd cssInJS.
+The total blocking time of Styled Components and Emotion also increases with increasing component numbers, but not as dramatically as Antd cssInJS.
 At the highest number of components (5000), the total blocking time of Styled Components is 4540, Emotion is 5500, while Antd cssInJS's total blocking time is not possible to calculate.

 The data suggests that for projects with a relatively low number of components, Styled Components and Emotion could be more suitable options for performance-critical applications, while Antd cssInJS might not be the best choice, especially if low total blocking time is a requirement.